 About the STAR WorkShop

-Established just this year, the South Bergen Jointure Commission combined its STAR (Students Transitioning to Adult Responsibilities) program with its STEAM program to formulate The WorkShop: a 21st century working environment designed to teach students modern workforce skills for post-secondary life while also providing educational services for teaching professionals and students throughout Bergen County.
+Established in 2018, the South Bergen Jointure Commission combined its STAR (Students Transitioning to Adult Responsibilities) program with its STEAM program to formulate The WorkShop: a 21st century working environment designed to teach students modern workforce skills for post-secondary life while also providing educational services for teaching professionals and students throughout Bergen County.

 We want our students to know what it’s like to be in charge of running a business, from communicating with customers to fulfilling workplace orders to maintaining inventory.
 The WorkShop was established to provide our students with the opportunity to learn these skills in-house with support staff helping when needed.
 Our all-Google system makes it easy for schools to contact our students with what they want, for our students to prepare the items, and then get those items ready for shipment or pick-up.

 - Collaboration and teamwork: students will work together toward a common goal on large-sized projects.

 - Leadership: Students who prove themselves will be given an increased leadership role, heading projects to practice managerial skills.